Are You Dangerously Deficient in Taurine?

 While most people have never heard of taurine, a deficiency in taurine can contribute to a wide range of symptoms you have certainly heard of.
-Low taurine levels have been found in patients with anxiety, depression, hypertension, hypothyroidism, gout, infertility, obesity, kidney failure and autism, among other conditions.
+Low taurine levels have been found in patients with anxiety, depression, hypertension, hypothyroidism, gout, infertility, obesity and kidney failure among other conditions.

 Taurine is an amino acid that can be made in your body from two other amino acids: cysteine and methionine.

 Adequate amounts of taurine can usually be obtained from animal and fish protein, eggs and brewer’s yeast (NOTE: if you have a viral or fungal infection, eating brewer’s yeast can cause allergic reactions).